Skip to content

 • Present outreach and prevention-based training to teams and Athletics staff

-• Assist the Coordinator for Student-Athlete Services with summer Orientation presentations and other outreach programming
+• Assist the sports psychologists with summer Orientation presentations and other outreach programming

 • Collaborate with the Student-Athlete Advisory Council (SAAC), including the Black Student-Athlete Committee, and the Director of Student-Athlete Development to support student-athlete mental health and diversity initiatives